 Related rights of performing artists and producer of audio recordings

-Rights of citation and to broadcast literary works
+Rights of citation and broadcast of literary works

 VAM (Verwertungsgesellschaft für audiovisuelle Medien GmbH - Collecting Society for Audiovisual Media)